 Acronym for Scrunch Out The Crunch.

-A styling technique coined by @honestliz where you ‘sandwich’ a mousse in between your leave in conditioner and gel.
+A styling technique coined by @honestliz where you ‘sandwich’ a mousse in between a leave in conditioner and gel.
 This gives better definition for days!

 After you ‘pineapple‘ your hair or tie it into a loose bun (or keep it open if its short), you can cover your hair with a cap made of satin.
 This helps to reduce friction between hair strands, hair and the pillow and keeps them looking fresher and more defined the next day.